alliance-genome/agr_archive_initial_prototype/README.md

 ### Elasticsearch indexing

-This command will call the `index` target in the Makefile.
-This should be used after your first start or if you want to re-index.
+This command will call the `index` target in the Makefile and should be used after your first start or if you want to re-index.

 `docker-compose exec agr make index`